Internal Links

 Electronics is a

-strange profession, full of overweight management who get paid far MORE than the working
+strange profession, full of overweight management who get paid FAR MORE than the working

 engineers simply for thinking up buzzwords and lying about timescales and

 budgets.
-Engineering managers are, essentially bullshitters who are
+Engineering managers are, essentially, bullshitters who are

 bull!
 They spend every day at work trying to work out how to impress